 1. A professional digital sales tool

 An interactive presentation isn’t just something pretty to look at.
 It becomes an indispensable sales enablement tool that can be used by your entire sales team – whilst also fitting in with their different presenting styles.
 The result?
 An extra boost of confidence for your team that comes from having reliable, consistent presentations that are engaging and hit the mark every time.

 No more linear presentations, or having to go through every slide to get to the bit particular customers want to hear.
 If your slides are content-heavy, an interactive presentation is a good way to reduce them.

 2. A bank of information

-With the use of navigation and good structure, interactive presentations can provide a wealth of information.
+With the use of navigation and good structure, interactive sales presentation software can provide a wealth of information.
 So, if your team currently has several different presentations on the go – which may be leading to inconsistent results and conversations – this greatly simplifies things.

 It should include everything your entire team needs; including all the questions your customers may ask.